 Verwurzelungsstudien/Rooting studies

-This workshop is a poetic and self-reflexive inquiry into how humans deal with rooting processes.
-Humans are used to refer to their roots as fixed and attached to a place, like awkward political organizations such as nation-states.
+This workshop is a poetic and self-reflective inquiry into how humans deal with rooting processes.
+Humans tend to view their roots as fixed and location-bound, similar to awkward political organizations such as nation-states.
 However, like plants, human roots are sensitive to the type and conditions of the soils and climate zones of their birthplace as much as to the territories they live in.
 Human roots can grow towards the nurturing sources and the relations they find on their way.

 In this workshop the roots of different plants will be available for participants to explore during a blind exercise by using their fingers.
 Through drawings and texts, the group will share their descriptions of the rooting processes, creating a collective underground cartography.